- 1 What is Cloudfier?

 Is Cloudfier a prototyping tool or a production tool?

 Both… soon.
 Right now, Cloudfier is available as an early beta and is not recommended yet for deploying applications into production.
 It is a fine prototyping tool as it stands right now though.

 Can a Cloudfier app do this or that?

 How do I do this or that in Cloudfier?

 What could possibly go wrong?

 Known shortcomings that should be addressed in the future.

 Name clashes in JEE generation if you name your role class “Profile”.

 Didn’t find your question here?

-The support forum is the best place to ask your questions.
-See some of the existing questions.
+The issue tracker is the best place to ask your questions.